What is a SAM Maturity Assessment?

 You might be able to self-assess your own SAM maturity level(s) to a certain degree by following the Microsoft model.
 In fact, you probably already have a good idea of where you’re doing well and where you need to mature.

-The real benefits of having your SAM maturity assessed by an independent third party (especially one with no interest in selling you software licenses), lie in the validation it provides, the resulting plan for how to improve in target areas and the business case for investment that can be created based on the consultant’s experience with other organizations.
+The real benefits of having your SAM maturity assessed by an independent third party (especially one with no interest in selling you software licenses), lie in the validation it provides, the resulting plan for how to improve in target areas and the business case for investment that can be created based on the consultant’s experience with other organisations.